See Figure 7.

-Where backend-path1 is the path to the virtual disk backend from the primary domain.
+backend-path1 is the path to the virtual disk back end from the primary domain.

-Where backend-path2 is the path to the virtual disk backend from the alternate domain.
+backend-path2 is the path to the virtual disk back end from the alternate domain.

-Once you configure the virtual disk with multipathing and start the guest domain, the virtual disk accesses its backend through the service domain it has been associated with (the primary domain in this example).
-If this service domain becomes unavailable, then the virtual disk tries to access its backend through a difference service domain that is part of the same multipathing group.
+After you configure the virtual disk with multipathing and start the guest domain, the virtual disk accesses its back end through one of the service domains it has been associated with.
+If this service domain becomes unavailable, the virtual disk attempts to access its back end through another service domain that is part of the same multipathing group.

-When defining a multipathing group (mpgroup), ensure that the virtual disk backends that are part of the same mpgroup are effectively the same virtual disk backend.
-If you add different virtual disks' backends into the same mpgroup, you might see some unexpected behavior, and you can potentially lose or corrupt data stored on the backends.
+Caution - When defining a multipathing group (mpgroup), ensure that the virtual disk back ends that are part of the same mpgroup are effectively the same virtual disk back end.
+If you add different back ends into the same mpgroup, you might see some unexpected behavior, and you can potentially lose or corrupt data stored on the back ends.